What are the causes of low self-esteem?

 8. You made a bad choice in life.

 Past mistakes, behaviors, and bad choices may also affect your self-esteem.
 Perhaps you took drugs in the past, perhaps you were once jailed, or perhaps you did something you aren’t proud of.
 All these could affect how you view yourself now if you can’t let go of your past.

 Perceived bad choices can also trigger low self-esteem.

 Our mind is far from being perfect.
-It misinterprets meanings and intentions, and leads to wrong self-perception.
-So it’s important to be mindful of our thoughts and not believe them a 100% all the time.
+It misinterprets meanings and intentions and leads to wrong self-perception.
+So it’s important to be mindful of our thoughts and not believe them all the time.

 To learn how to be mindful of yout thoughts and make peace with your inner critic, you can read my book, The Disbelief Habit.